Home

 Photo Courtesy of Charlie Warren

 I've been interested in astronomy since my teenage years in my home state of Ohio.
 When I was about 12, my father gave me a 4" Criterion Dynascope reflector he'd won in a raffle at work, and that telescope introduced me to the brighter planets, including Jupiter, Mars, and Saturn.
-I got my first serious telescope, an 8" Celestron C-8 Deluxe Computerized SCT, in 1997.
+I got my first serious telescope, an 8" Celestron C-8 Deluxe Computerized SCT, in 1997, now also retired to public stargaze duty.
 I can still remember my first night out with it, and the thrill of seeing the Ring Nebula and M13 through it.
-In 2002 I moved upscale with a 12" Meade LX200GPS go-to telescope.
+In 2002 I moved upscale with the 12" Meade LX200GPS go-to telescope.
 I added a Televue-85 refractor in 2004.
-All three of my latest telescopes have been used for the astrophotos you will see on this website.
+All three of these telescopes have been used for the older astrophotos you will see on this website.

-I have several favorite observing / astrophotography sites.
-One is the Cincinnati Astronomical Society's dark-sky site in Adams County, Ohio.
-One is the Caesar Creek State Park area in southwest Ohio.
-And even though it's an 875-mile drive from my home in west-central Ohio, one of my favorite sites is the Chiefland Astronomy Village in Florida.
+I used to have several favorite observing / astrophotography sites.
+One was the Cincinnati Astronomical Society's dark-sky site in Adams County, Ohio.
+One was the Caesar Creek State Park area in southwest Ohio.
+As of mid-2022, I've retired and permanently moved 875 miles from my previous home in west-central Ohio, to the Chiefland Astronomy Village in Florida, where I've installed the Edge 11" on a permanent pier seen in the first photo above.
 Most of the pictures you see on this website were taken at one of these three favorite locations.